selimnairb/EcohydroLib/README.txt

 NHDPlus V2 database setup
 -------------------------
-Before EcohydrologyWorkflowLib is able to extract study area ROI using the NHDPlus dataset, it is necessary to download and build a custom SQLite3-based implementation of the NHDPlus V2 dataset.
+Before EcohydroLib is able to extract study area ROI using the NHDPlus dataset, it is necessary to download and build a custom SQLite3-based implementation of the NHDPlus V2 dataset.
 A script for building the dataset from downloaded NHDPlus V2 7z